abougouffa/one-tab-per-project/README.md

   and the directory containing the `dir-locals-file`).
 - `otpp-strictly-obey-dir-locals` is a *not* a function and it is non-nil.
-- The `dir-locals-file` file is stored in the project root, a.k.a., the project root is the same as the `dir-locals-file` directory.
+- The `dir-locals-file` file is stored in the project root, i.e., the project root is the same as the `dir-locals-file` directory.
 Then, this function checks in this order:
 1. If the local variable `otpp-project-name` is set locally in the